 Partnerships across the MNCH continuum of care are fragmented and oriented toward single-issue advocacy and funding, and newborn survival has not been among the main issues.
 Consequently, it seems important to retain focus on MNCH continuum of care when developing UNICEF support programmes and/or when coordinating with partners involved in single-issue advocacy and funding.
 Focusing on preconception health and its links with maternal health, family planning, child health, and nutrition are particularly crucial for reducing neonatal mortality.
-Countries with greater success in this area have had alliances between the specialties involved in different stages of the care continuum, especially those involved in maternal health114.
+Countries with greater success in this area have had alliances between the specialties involved in different stages of the care continuum, especially those involved in maternal health115.
 Thus, it is recommended that UNICEF should:

-- Advocate for a greater attention to preconception and antenatal health of women, through: - \Rightarrow Advocating governments to improve ANC/reproductive health through enhanced and well coordinated joint programming, implementation and evaluation with UNFPA and WHO, where appropriate; - Advocating for development and delivery of greater benefits to marginalized pregnant women through integrated social and health programming, including nutrition sensitive and specific interventions.
+- Advocate for a greater attention to preconception and antenatal health of women, through: - ⇒ Advocating governments to improve ANC/reproductive health through enhanced and well coordinated joint programming, implementation and evaluation with UNFPA and WHO, where appropriate;

-110 Darmstadt GL, Kinney MV, Chopra M, et al. The Lancet Every Newborn Study Group.
+Darmstadt GL, Kinney MV, Chopra M, et al. The Lancet Every Newborn Study Group.
 Who has been caring for the baby?
 Lancet 2014; 384: 174-88

-111 Bhutta ZA, Das JK, Walker N, et al. Interventions to address deaths from childhood pneumonia and diarrhoea equitably: what works and at what cost?
+112 Bhutta ZA, Das JK, Walker N, et al. Interventions to address deaths from childhood pneumonia and diarrhoea equitably: what works and at what cost?
 Lancet 2013; 381: 1417-29.

-112 Bhutta ZA, Das JK, Rizvi A, et al. Evidence-based interventions for improvement of maternal and child nutrition: what can be done and at what cost?
+113 Bhutta ZA, Das JK, Rizvi A, et al. Evidence-based interventions for improvement of maternal and child nutrition: what can be done and at what cost?
 Lancet 2013; 382: 452-77.

-113 Debes AK, Kohli A, Walker N, Edmond K, Mullany LC.
+Debes AK, Kohli A, Walker N, Edmond K, Mullany LC.
 Time to initiation of breastfeeding and neonatal mortality and morbidity: a systematic review.
 BMC Public Health 2013; 13 (suppl 3): S19.

-114 Darmstadt GL, Kinney MV, Chopra M, et al. The Lancet Every Newborn Study Group.
+Darmstadt GL, Kinney MV, Chopra M, et al. The Lancet Every Newborn Study Group.
 Who has been caring for the baby?
 Lancet 2014; 384: 174-88